 Much like Attia's necklace, the Lushai map-sketch shows the process of resistance.
-The hybrid sketch articulates repair on a topographic and cosmographic sense.
+The hybrid sketch articulates repair on a topographic and spiritual sense.
 It blends an idea of cartography, brough in by colonialism, but retains the soul (literally) of a mythology passed on to the tribe.
+The colonial anecdote within the journal of a colonial officer of all places, points to the resilience of a memory.

 As most indigenous cultures who have faced centuries of colonial and neo-colonial plunder, identifying with my indigenous identity is my recognition of its resilience.
 Going back to Trinh's philosophy of speaking near rather than about identity, there are cultural things retained within me.
 Passed on through grandparents and parents, despite never having learnt indigenous history in school, I know of the names of forest dwelling spirits, rituals, rivers, and fairies.
-Going back to Trinh's philosophy of speaking near rather than about identity, I articulate my attempt at reappropriating my Khasi identity.
-My Khasi identity as connected not to place but to the memory, the resilience of stories.
-As a means perhaps to repair my own multiple Is.
+Going back to

+Trinh's philosophy of speaking near rather than about identity, I articulate my attempt at reappropriating my Khasi identity.
+My Khasi identity as connected not to place but to the memory, the resilience of myth and stories.